diversifymicrobiology/DiversifyMicrobiology.github.io/README.md

 4. Make the changes public
     + Push the changes to your repository to make your website immediately available
     + Repeat each time you make changes

+#Fixing Tips:
+If you are using our template and recieve any of the messages shown below, follow the accompanying instructions:

+\includegraphics{noko_vuln.png}
+1. Open `Gemfile.lock`
+2. Change line 208 from `nokogiri (1.10.3)` to `nokogiri (~> 1.10.4)`
+3. Push the changes to your repo